Paola Bassanese is an author and freelance writer. She is interested in healthy living, work/life balance, and the

 Unbabel is an online translation company based in San Francisco, California, and in Lisbon, Portugal.
 It was founded in March 2014.

 Their 2015 official press release said: “Unbabel is a new kind of online translation service that provides human quality translation at 1/5th the going rate.
 Internationalization is the easiest way to get new customers.”

 Unbabel received an additional $1.5 million in funding; it is a private company, and not much information is available in the public domain (see Techcrunch article).

 The site puts emphasis on offering good value for money to clients: In 2015, prices advertised on the site ranged from $0.03 to $0.10 per word.

 Prices are the same for all languages.
-This can be an issue, as some languages like German require more editing time, and this in turns affects the earnings for editors.
+This can be an issue as some languages like German require more editing time, and this, in turn, affects the earnings of editors.

 How Unbabel Works